Home » Gozo Island » Gozo car hire

 Known for its inland sea (a small pebbly bay surrounded by tall cliffs and an opening out to the open sea), the Blue Hole dive site and the location of the Azure Window, which unfortunately collapsed in 2017.

-Capital Victoria is right at the centre of Gozo and there’s a lot to explore here on foot: The citadel on the hill, the old town around St. George’s basilica and the various sights and shops to visit.
+Located right at the centre of Gozo, the Capital City has a lot to offer.
+For starters, there’s a lot to explore here on foot: The Citadel on the hill, the old town around St. George’s Basilica and the various sights and shops to visit.

 Traffic congestion during the day is common, especially in summer.

-If you’re looking to stay at one of the hotels here, ask whether private parking is available for your vehicle, and at what price.
+If you’re looking to stay at one of the hotels here, ask whether private parking is available for your car and at what price.
 Public parking spaces are limited here!

-If you can’t get private parking, your best bet is to head to the public transport bus terminus in the city centre.
+If you can’t get private parking, your best bet is to head to the bus terminus in the city centre.
 That’s where you’ll find the largest public car park.

 Ramla Bay is Gozo’s largest sandy beach and is largely untouched by man.
 Visit the beach itself or enjoy the views from either side of the bay.
 You can navigate to Tal-Mixta Cave (to the East of the bay) to make your way to this naturally formed cave with wide open views.